-Howard Jones' last-leg decider victory at the South Australian Classic saw him become the 12th player to automatically secure their spot at the 2024 WDF World Championships later this year.
+Ben Robb and Nicole Regnaud's title triumphs at the New Zealand Open saw them become the 14th and 15th players to automatically secure their spot at the 2024 WDF World Championships later this year.

-Following the latest rankings update, taking into account the results from the past weekend's events in Hungary and Iceland, the provisional fields as of Monday, April 15th for this year's World Championships are as follows.
+Following the latest rankings update, taking into account the results from the past weekend's events in New Zealand and Hungary, the provisional fields as of Monday, June 24th for this year's World Championships are as follows.

 Men